Mohinta2892/catena/local_shape_descriptors/readme.md

 - **Read the blogpost [here](https://localshapedescriptors.github.io/)**

 > [!Note]
 > These are supervised ML models, hence you need ground truth.
-Primary tests reveal 40 microns of densely segmented volumes is good to begin with.
+Primary tests reveal 40 cubic microns of densely segmented volumes is good to begin with.

 ## Getting started